Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Introduction

-Recently, neural network-based approaches have shown good results regarding stochastic control problems and PDE numerical resolution in high dimension (see \cite{han2017overcoming}, \cite{Chan-Wai-Nam2019}).
-In \cite{hure18, bachouch2018}, the optimal policy is parameterised by a neural network which weights and bias minimise at each time step the right hand side of the dynamic programming equation, going backward.
-The value function to minimise at time $t$ is either computed using all the optimal policies computed after $t$ or using an approximation of the value function at time $t+1$ from a neural network regression.
-This method can be used both for continuous and discrete actions.
-Numerical tests are performed on a gas storage in \cite{bachouch2018}.
-In \cite{hure19} and \cite{han17}, neural networks are used to solve BSDE.
-In \cite{hure19}, the neural networks parameterising the solution and its gradient (or only the solution and the gradient is computed by numerical differentiation) minimise the $L^2$ loss between the left hand-side and the right hand side of the Euler discretisation of the BSDE, going backward from the terminal value. \cite{bachouch2018} and \cite{hure19} need to maximise one criteria by time step.
-The approach of \cite{han17} is quite different: the neural network allows the parameterisation of the initial value of the BSDE and the gradient at each time step, and it minimises the distance between the terminal value obtained by the neural network and the terminal value of the BSDE, going forward.
-American put options prices are computed in \cite{hure19} up to dimension 40 with 160 time steps. \cite{fecamp2019risk} uses neural networks to parameterise the positions that need to be taken in order to hedge an option.
-One neural network is trained taking as entries the time and the value of the underlying(s) in order to minimise a risk criteria ($L^2$ loss, value at risk,...).
-This risk criteria is estimated by Monte-Carlo simulations and the optimisation is done by gradient descent over the parameters of the neural network.
-This methodology shows very good performance, even in an incomplete market where there are (proportional) transaction costs and volume constraints.
-This last technique produces optimal control in a reasonable time even in high dimension but do not apply when there is a discrete control (e.g optimal stopping time).
-Neural network approaches have also been used in the context of swing options pricing in gas market in \cite{barrera06}.
+Recently, neural network-based approaches have shown good results regarding stochastic control problems and PDE numerical resolution in high dimension, see \cite{han2017overcoming,sirignano2018,Chan-Wai-Nam2019}.
+In the following, one describes literature related to optimal stopping time problems using neural networks. \cite{kohler2010, becker2020pricing} use neural networks for regression in the dynamic programming equation \eqref{eq:dynprog}. \cite{hure18, bachouch2018, becker19a} also use the dynamic programming equation \eqref{eq:dynprog} but neural networks are used to parameterize the optimal policy.
+Weights and bias of the neural network(s) minimise at each time step the right hand side of the dynamic programming equation \eqref{eq:dynprog}, going backward.
+The optimal decision consists in a continuous variable (instead of a discrete one) taking value in $\left(0,1\right)$ modeled by a neural network. \cite{han17, weinan2017deep,hure19} use neural networks to solve BSDE's.
+In \cite{hure19}, the neural networks parameterizing the solution and eventually its gradient minimise the $L^2$ loss between the left hand-side and the right hand side of the Euler discretisation of the BSDE, going backward from the terminal value. \cite{bachouch2018} and \cite{hure19} need to maximise one criteria by time step.
+The approaches of \cite{han17} and \cite{weinan2017deep} are quite different: the neural network allows the parameterisation of the initial value of the BSDE and the gradient at each time step, and it minimises the distance between the terminal value obtained by the neural network and the terminal value of the BSDE, going forward.
+American put options prices are computed in \cite{hure19} up to dimension 40 with 160 time steps.
+Neural networks approaches have also been used in the context of swing options pricing in gas market in \cite{barrera06}.
 The definition of swing options slightly differs from ours as it considers a continuous control: the option owner buys a certain amount of gas between a minimum and a maximum quantity.
-It is however related to our problem as in continuous time, this option is bang-bang: it is optimal to exercise at the minimum or the maximum level at each date, that is choosing between two actions. \cite{barrera06} directly models the policy by a neural network and optimise the objective function as in \cite{fecamp2019risk}.
+It is however related to our problem as in continuous time, this option is bang-bang: it is optimal to exercise at the minimum or the maximum level at each date, that is choosing between two actions. \cite{barrera06} directly models the policy by a neural network and optimises the objective function as in \cite{fecamp2019risk, buehler2019}.